What is Service-Led Growth?

 An early version of service-led growth can be seen in the design, build, operate model for certain infrastructure.
 To take a simple, if unpopular example, a large firm may see the opportunity for a new bridge.
 It negotiates with the local government for permission to build the bridge and connect it to the existing roads.
 It will then design the bridge and supporting infrastructure, build it, and begin to charge for use.
 Sometimes it will make money by charging a fee to cross the bridge, or it may make money by developing land and other business opportunities at either end of the bridge.

 Japanese railway companies were masters of this design, build, operate, expand approach.
-Many privately owned Japanese railway lines are part of larger, integrated business groups that will include housing development, amusement parks, hotels, and these days spaces for people to start new businesses or conduct local manufacturing.
+Many privately owned Japanese railway lines are part of larger, integrated business groups that will include housing development, amusement parks, hotels, and, these days, spaces for people to start new businesses or conduct local manufacturing.
 A good example of this is the Seibu Group.

 In the medical technology space, many companies are moving from sales of products to offering more complete solutions.
 Companies that once sold needles now sell sample collection systems and drug delivery systems.
-In both cases, they also handle the waste generated by use (for example - used needles).
-As data collection becomes cheaper, through the use of QR codes or embedded tracking chips and sensors) they are collecting more and more data.
-This data is being analyzed to improve processes at hospitals and to find opportunities for better patient care.
+In both cases, they also handle the waste generated by use (for example, used needles).

 In the environmental engineering sector, there is a growing need for site remediation.
 That is to say, taking a site that has been contaminated by past industrial use and making it suitable for new uses where the level of contamination is unacceptable.
 In this case, the initial service will likely be a site assessment and remediation plan, the plan will be delivered through a system that instruments the site, collects data, and tracks the impact of the interventions, and the insights will be the impact of the interventions and other properties of the site that will determine how to design for future use.